 The review system takes and persists new reviews.
 It also holds the state of each review (approved or rejected) and allows to query all approved reviews.

 The checking system will examine the content of each application.
-It will reject reviews containing inappropriate language (such as the words “shit” or “bad”).
+It will reject reviews containing inappropriate language.

 The statistics system will keep track of a simple statistic on how many reviews have been submitted, approved and rejected.

-The user interface allows to submit new reviews and to see all approved reviews.
+The user interface allows submitting new reviews and to see all approved reviews.
 It also displays the current overall statistics.

 The communication between the UI and the backend services is based on REST.
 A Zuul proxy is used to route the UI requests to the different microservices.